-The Company has also adopted an additional Code of Ethics that is applicable to our senior officers.
-This Code of Ethics is also available at our website at www.eaglesavings.com.
+The Company has adopted an additional Code of Ethics that is applicable to our senior officers.
+This Code of Ethics can be found in the "Investor Relations - Corporate Governance - Charters and Code of Ethics" section of the Company's website, www.eaglesavings.com.
 Amendments to and waivers from the Code of Ethics for senior officers will also be disclosed on our website.